-Conceived as a composition of material, texture and light, this space is a structure with two faces – one peering out to a busy avenue, and the other engaging a quiet street – both acting to guard what’s within.
+Conceived as a composition of material, texture and light, this is a structure with two faces – one peering out to a busy avenue, and the other engaging a quiet street.
 An open wood lattice boosts the scale of the single story facade while preserving the existing structure, thus opening a new dialogue of texture and materiality to a street awash in stucco.
 The silhouette of the 40’s building, now dressed in black, appears as a shadow beyond.

-Juxtaposing the wooden veil and monolithic finish, the interior is a precious respite, cast with ample day-lighting from high windows and skylights.
-A long glass wall pivots open to breathe fresh air flowing in over the lush courtyard garden, while wood ceilings add a warm glow to the cool, glossy tile floors.
-The rest of the contents, and even the building itself, seem suspended above the ground – either by white rods which delicately hang clothing over wooden rails, or by diagonal oaken stalks that prop open the space toward the garden.
-Structure and details work in concert, and the architecture acts to connect air, light and space – creating a precious hidden respite within the bustling city.
+The interior is a precious respite, cast with ample day-lighting from high windows and a large skylight.
+A long glass wall pivots open as fresh air flows in over the lush courtyard garden, while wood ceilings add a warm glow to the cool, tile floors.
+Structure and details work in concert, and the architecture acts to connect air, light and space – creating an ultimately comfortable respite.